 - Prefer not to say

-Information about income is very important for us to understand.
+Income information is very important for us to understand.
 Could you please give your best guess?
-Please select the answer that includes your entire household income in (previous year) before taxes.
+Please select the answer that includes your entire household income in (the previous year) before taxes.

 - Prefer not to say